Yes, abortion in Florida is legal up until the 15th week of pregnancy as long as:

 If you a teen and need help, we offer counseling that is 100% confidential.
 Notification of your parents is NOT required to receive counseling about your pregnancy options.
 One of our client advocates can meet with you to hear everything you’re facing and help walk you through what you need to know to make the decision that’s best for you.
 Click here for more information on our teen support.

 If you have an unplanned pregnancy and aren’t sure what to do, we are here for you.
 First, it is important for you to know exactly how far along your pregnancy is, which can be determined by an ultrasound.
-A Woman’s Choice can provide you with an ultrasound at no cost, followed by a consultation with our clinic nurse who will help you understand what options you have.
+A Woman’s Choice can provide you with an ultrasound at no cost, followed by confidential time with one of our clinic nurses who will help you understand what options you have.

 If you learn your pregnancy is outside Florida’s legal limits for abortion, we are still here for you.
 We will help you explore your options and provide you with resources and support for your decision.